SeanHwangG/test/math/artificial-intelligence/vision.md

 * forward (graphics) well-posed, inverse (vision)
 * Should computer vision follow from our understanding of human vision?

-* How to solve
-  * craft a solution using established methods and tailor them
-  * build a math/physical model of the problem and implement algorithms with provably correct properties
-  * gather image data, label it, and use machine learning to provide the solution

 > Terms

 * Calibration: With P1, ..., Pn with known 3D position and pixel coordinates q1, ..., qn, find K and $$ { }_{w}^{c} T $$